Reuben-Brewer/Phidgets4xWheatstoneBridge1046_ReubenPython2and3Class/README.md

 Apache 2 License

-Software Revision D, 07/31/2024
+Software Revision E, 07/17/2025

 Verified working on:

-Python 2.7, 3.8.
+Python 3.11/12

-Windows 8.1, 10 64-bit
+Windows 10/11 64-bit

-Raspberry Pi Buster
+Raspberry Pi Bookworm

-(no Mac testing yet)

 *NOTE THAT YOU MUST INSTALL BOTH THE Phidget22 LIBRARY AS WELL AS THE PYTHON MODULE.*